rust-lang/rust/src/doc/book/loops.md

 }
 ```

-The expression is an [iterator][iterator].
-The iterator gives back a series of
+The expression is an item can can be converted into an [iterator] using
+[`IntoIterator`].
+The iterator gives back a series of elements.
+Each element is
-elements.
-Each element is one iteration of the loop.
-That value is then bound
+one iteration of the loop.
+That value is then bound to the name `var`, which is
-to the name `var`, which is valid for the loop body.
-Once the body is over, the
+valid for the loop body.
+Once the body is over, the next value is fetched from
-next value is fetched from the iterator, and we loop another time.
-When there
+the iterator, and we loop another time.
+When there are no more values, the `for`
-are no more values, the `for` loop is over.
+loop is over.

 [iterator]: iterators.html
+[`IntoIterator`]: ../std/iter/trait.IntoIterator.html

 In our example, `0..10` is an expression that takes a start and an end position,
 and gives an iterator over those values.
 The upper bound is exclusive, though,